 - $50-$250 for lab coats or scrubs, as well as personal protective equipment (PPE).
 This cost varies based on the needs of each facility.

 - Free transportation and parking – $100.

-- Travel expenses are not covered by the internship.
+- The internship doesn’t cover travel expenses.
 Geographically, these charges will differ.
 Expenses of Living Geographically diverse

 - Expenses for the technology of $500 or more.
 MS Office or similar software on a computer.

 - Membership in the Academy of Nutrition and Dietetics Student membership costs $58 per year.
 Joining is optional, but highly suggested.
 Membership in a Dietetic Practice Group From $25 to $40.
 The cost varies, and participation is optional.

 - Variables: Pre-program Physical Exam and Medical Insurance

 - This is based on the extent of your insurance coverage.
 It is a legal need to have health insurance.